Code-Institute-Submissions/the-shamans-cat/README.md

 - [**Google Fonts**](https://fonts.google.com/) is a library of free licensed fonts.
 Adds fonts to enhance the website and customize it from the standard bootstrap fonts.

-- [**AutoPrefixer**](https://autoprefixer.github.io/) is a PostCSS plugin which parses your CSS and adds vendor prefixes to ensure css code works in different broswers.
+- [**AutoPrefixer**](https://autoprefixer.github.io/) is a PostCSS plugin which parses your CSS and adds vendor prefixes to ensure css code works in different browsers.

 - [**Popper.js**](https://popper.js.org/) is a positioning engine; its purpose is to calculate the position of an element to make it possible to position it near a given reference element.
 This is used by Bootstrap to produce Dropdowns for displaying and positioning i.e. navbar dropdown menus